Śrī Śyāmānanda Prabhu

-[April 8, 2020 is the appearance day of Śrī Śyāmānanda Prabhu in Vṛndāvana, India.
+[June 6, 2020 is the disappearance day of Śrī Śyāmānanda Prabhu in Vṛndāvana, India.
 The following is a bhāva anuvāda of the kathā given by Śrīla Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja on his appearance day on April 25, 2013.
 Editors’ input: Additional text has been included in square brackets to facilitate the flow of content.]

 Today is the appearance day of Śrī Śyāmānanda Prabhu.
 From the worldly perspective, he was born in West Bengal, in the town of Bahādurpura, within Burdhaman District, in the Sadgopa caste.
 His parents, having suffered much grief, due to having lost several of their children at birth prior to Śyāmānanda, named him ‘Duhkhī’ [literally meaning 'One who is sad', to ward off any further calamity].
 Later he went to Ambikā Kālnā and accepted dīkṣā from a disciple of Gaurīdāsa Paṇḍita, Śrī Hṛdayānanda, who later came to be known as Hṛdaya-caitanya. [Śyāmānanda was awarded the name Kṛṣṇadāsa at initiation and thenceforth came to be known as Duhkhī Kṛṣṇadāsa.]